Fody/Costura/readme.md

 ### IgnoreSatelliteAssemblies

 Costura will by default use assemblies with a name like 'resources.dll' as a satellite resource and prepend the output path.
-This flag disables that behaviour.
+This flag disables that behavior.

 *Defaults to `false`*

 ```xml
 <Costura IgnoreSatelliteAssemblies='true' />